Hamburg, California

-Hamburg (formerly Hamburg Bar)f is an unincorporated community in Siskiyou County, California, United States.
-The community is along the Klamath River and California State Route 96 22 mi west of Yreka, just downstream from the confluence of the Scott and Klamath Rivers.
+Hamburg (formerly Hamburg Bar) is an unincorporated community in Siskiyou County, California, United States.
+The community is located along the Klamath River and California State Route 96, 22 mi west of Yreka, just downstream from the confluence of the Scott and Klamath Rivers.

-Hamburg was an important mining town in the 1850s, with several businesses including saloons and stores.
+Hamburg was an important mining town in the 1850s, with several businesses, including saloons and stores.
 A few private residences remain in the area today.